 I said no. I fought.
 I got away.
 Simple story, yet, here I am cringing while writing this.

 I still don’t truly know how to put this night or my feelings about it into words.
 I’m embarrassed that it happened.
 It makes me feel like there must be something wrong with me which is the stupidest reaction ever.
 If a woman came to me to tell me her story, I would flat out tell her she’s not at fault.
 There is no blame on her.
 Why is it so difficult for me to accept this about myself?
 I can be my own worst enemy.
-I guess, I still have some things to come term with, like forgiving myself for feeling any guilt.
+I guess, I still have some things to come terms with, like forgiving myself for feeling any guilt.

 I don’t have to shoulder that burden any longer.